ibexa/documentation-developer/docs/commerce/payment/configure_payment.md

 [[= include_file('code_samples/front/shop/payment/config/packages/ibexa.yaml', 7, 39) =]]
 ```

-Then reference it with `ibexa.repositories.<your_repository>.payment.workflow`, so that the system can identify which of your configured workflows handles the payment process.
+After you configure a custom workflow, reference it with `ibexa.repositories.<your_repository>.payment.workflow`, so that the system can identify which of your workflows handles the payment process.

 ``` yaml
 [[= include_file('code_samples/front/shop/payment/config/packages/ibexa.yaml', 0, 5) =]]